jusstharshkale/daily-notes/Week-01-Networking/Day-03.md

-26-04-2026
+Date : 26-04-2026

 # Topic  - DNS Resolution
+Objective : Understand how DNS resoultion is performed

+Concept :
 The DNS (Domain Name System) resolution process is the "phonebook of the internet" mechanism that translates human-readable domain names (e.g., example.com) into machine-friendly IP addresses (e.g., 192.0.2.1).
-There is always a dot (.) at the end of a domain name.
+There is always a dot (.) at the end of a domain name which represents root domain (usually hidden in browsers).

 8 Steps of DNS Resolution :
 1.User Enters Query: You type a domain name (e.g., example.com) into your web browser.